panhania/bytes_of/README.md

 Alternatives
 ------------

-There also exists a [`field-offset`] crate that has a bit richer API and might a better fit for your needs.
+There also exists a [`field-offset`] crate that has a bit richer API and might be a better fit for your needs.
 I, however, wanted something simpler and with interface identical to the one found in other languages.

 [`field-offset`]: https://crates.io/crates/field-offset